 Mindfulness Skills: These skills help you stay in the moment without worry about the future, as well learning to see the moment, ourselves, and others without judgment.

 Distress Tolerance Skills: These skills are everyday coping skills that help you manage stressful situations in effective, healthy ways.

 Interpersonal Effectiveness Skills: These skills help you manage relationships more effectively by learning to deal with conflict, set healthy boundaries, and get your needs and wants met.

 Emotion Regulation Skills: These skills teach you to identify, and express and manage emotions in a healthier way.
 You learn that all emotions do not have to be acted upon, and learn skills to decrease unhealthy behavior that results from painful emotions.

 Is DBT Skills Group right for me?

 DBT skills group will enhance your ability to deal with overwhelming emotions, help you learn ways to improve upon relationships, learn effective coping skills, and practical skills for using mindfulness in everyday life.
 DBT group is most effective when you are in individual therapy as well as the group, so you can focus group time on learning and practicing the skills.
-DBT Skills group is a commitment.
-You will be asked to commit eight of the nine weeks of group, complete weekly homework assignments, and participate in group discussions.

 Research shows that DBT is effective for decreasing the following symptoms and behaviors: